HB9HUS/notes-on-learning-cw/README.md

 Frequent q-codes

 ### Prosigns
+[Prosigns](https://en.wikipedia.org/wiki/Prosigns_for_Morse_code) (procedural signs) are special signals used to mark special points in a message or chommunication.

+They are usually written as a combination of letters with an overline.
+The letters are sent without space between them.

+Frequent prosigns are:
+- A̅R̅: out, end of message
+- B̅K̅: break in, hand over to the other station without sending the callsigns again.
+- B̅T̅: break, start a new section in your message (like a small pause)
+- S̅K̅: silent key, sent to signal end of communication

+The use of these is best learned by listening how they are used.
+The (theoretical?) proper use is described in the [arrl operating ethics](http://www.arrl.org/operating-ethics).

 ### RST system
 The RST system is used for exchanging information on the quality of the signal.